Ley-line/resource-packs-pack-2012/README.md

 - Inverted the shading on the 'thumbs up' and 'thumbs down' icons on the logout menu
   - It is now more clear when you hover over them
 - Slightly improved the contrast on running icons
+- Highly improved the alias quality of the prayer icon and resolved its transparency issues
+  - Previously black pixels were visible due to 'glow' of the icon, which resulted in darkening during alpha conversion
 ---

 ## v4.2 (2-May-2022)